ambonvik/cimba/docs/tutorial.rst

 signalled by the tide process immediately thereafter, saving one set of demand recalculations per simulated hour.

+This is where the resource guard observer/signal forwarding becomes useful:

 .. code-block:: c

         /* Create the harbormaster and Davy Jones himself */